 E. Is an Export Licence application always required?

-- An Export Licence for Annex 1 – Dual Use Items will only be required where the proposed esport is to a destination outside the EU unless the proposed export of a controlled item comes within a Union General Export Authorisation.
+- Generally speaking, an Export Licence for Annex 1 – Dual Use Items will only be required where the proposed export is to a destination outside the EU unless the proposed export of a controlled item comes within a Union General Export Authorisation.
 There are currently 6 General Authorisations;

 - Generally speaking, an Export Licence will be required for all exports of military use items unless otherwise specified or exempted under national legislation (See B1 above)

 - EU001Covers most Annex I exports to 8 destinations: Australia, Canada, Japan, New Zealand, Norway, Switzerland (including Liechtenstein) and United States of America

 - EU002 – export of certain dual-use items to certain destinations Annex IIb.